back

 Sterling Miller has been incredibly helpful for the in-house legal community and consolidated together a list of some of the day-to-day tasks that AI can be used by in-house lawyers today.
 His list is as follows:

-Please check out the GLS solutions on the right of this page – they might assist your legal team with the issues explored in this Blog.
+Please check out the GLS solutions and know-how resources listed on the right side of this page – they might assist your legal team with the issues explored in this Blog.

 © The GLS Group - Law Rewritten